turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

             {
                 (!props.election.hasVoted)
             ?
-                //Vote Modal would be mounted if the user has not voted
+                // Vote Modal would be mounted if the user has not voted
                 <VoteModal election = {props.election} candidates = {props.candidates}/>
             :
                 <font size = "2" color = "green"> You have voted!</font>